03 Aug 20

 Here are our top 10 tips on how to avoid blisters.

 Invest in a couple of good pairs of socks, they are worth their weight in gold for long walks like the Camino!
-Opt for socks that have a high percentage of wool, around 70-79% max.
+Opt for socks that have a high percentage of wool, around 70–79% max.
 Wool is a great natural fibre for socks, newer merino wools are itch-free, you want to get socks that combine wool with synthetic materials, cushioned in the heel & the ball of the foot, breathable & lightweight.
-Avoid a high content of cotton in your socks, cotton absorbs sweat, dries slowly & provides no insulation when wet, therefore can lead to blisters on the trail.
+Avoid a high content of cotton in your socks, cotton absorbs sweat, dries slowly and provides no insulation when wet, therefore can lead to blisters on the trail.

-2. Big Foot
+2. Big foot

 If you are buying a new pair of shoes for this trip, go shoe shopping at the end of your day, preferably after you have done a walk, this way your foot will be slightly swollen and will give you a better fit to suit your foot in the way your foot will be for your walking trip!

-3. Wear In
+3. Wear in